RACHIT18/Mini_Projects/README.md

 # PROJECTS
-The above projects are leraned and changed of me!!
+The above projects are learned and changed by me!!